 Can You Share a Drinks Package on a Cruise?

-The drinks package must only be used by the person who bought the package and any guests found to be sharing the package may have their package cancelled without any form of a refund.
+The drinks package must only be used by the person who bought it.
+Any guests found to be sharing the package may have their package cancelled without any refund.

 Buying a Drinks Package

-The most common type of drinks package is a drinks package where you pay a certain price per day and this entitles you to be able to have a seemingly ‘unlimited’ supply of certain types of drinks.
+With a drinks package you pay a certain price per day and this entitles you to be able to have a seemingly “unlimited” supply of certain types of drinks.

 Types of Drinks Packages

-I’m personally a big fan of a soda package as a soda package usually only costs the same as three or four sodas per day and I easily drink that in a day.
+I’m personally a big fan of a soda package, as a soda package usually only costs the same as three or four sodas per day – and I can easily drink that in a day.

-In order to work out if a drinks package is right for you it’s usually easiest if you start by looking at cruise drink prices:
+In order to work out if a drinks package is right for you it’s usually easiest if you start by looking at cruise drink prices.

-In a non-alcoholic package, you may find things like tea, coffee, smoothies, mock-tails and soda.
+In a non-alcoholic package, you may find things like tea, coffee, smoothies, mocktails and soda.

 In an alcoholic package, you may find things like your favourite beers, wines and spirits.

 If you are likely to drink a lot it may be worth considering a cruise line with drinks included as this can be better value.

-Limitations on How Many Drinks Can be Ordered
+Limitations on How Many Drinks Can Be Ordered

 One way that cruise lines try to minimise the chance of this happening is by limiting the number of drinks that your drinks package can be used to buy.

-Some cruise lines don’t allow guests to use their drinks packages between the hours of say 2-6am to discourage too much late night drinking!
+Some cruise lines don’t allow guests to use their drinks packages between the hours of say 2-6 am to discourage too much late-night drinking!
 Whether this actually works or not I have no idea...